Duy-Thanh/DMKernel/README.md

-# DMKernel - Data Mining Runtime
+# DMKernel - Kernel for Data Mining and AI, using DM Programming Language

-A specialized kernel for data mining and AI applications with focus on earthquake aftershock prediction.
+A specialized kernel for data mining and AI applications, using DM Programming Language

 ## Overview